parsa-i/nano-aha-moment/README.md

    Open `nano_r1.ipynb` or `nano_r1_script.py` and start training.

    > If using uv, you can run with either `uv run r1_script.py` or activate the env with `source .venv/bin/activate` and run with `python nano_r1_script.py`

-## File Descriptions
-- `nano_r1.ipynb` is the interactive single file jupyter notebook with tutorial.
-- `nano_r1_script.py` is also just the `nano_r1.ipynb` but for convenience of running with python.

 ## Citation
 If you use this codebase in your research, please cite us using: